Pixboost/docs/quick-start-10-minutes-or-less.md

 ## **Step 4**

-Below you will see a pre-generated _**API Keys**_ section, which you will use to generate more API Keys if needed.
+Below you will see a pre-generated _**API Keys**_, which you will use to generate more API Keys if needed.

 > _**API Key**_ is a value that is generated for security purposes by Pixboost.
 You have to use it in the URLs of images you wish to deliver through Pixboost service.